django/django/docs/asgi.rst

 A channel layer implementing the ``flush`` extension must also provide:

-* ``flush()``, a callable that resets the channel layer to no messages and no groups (if groups is implemented).
+* ``flush()``, a callable that resets the channel layer to a blank state, containing no messages and no groups (if the groups extension is implemented).
 This call must block until the system is cleared and will consistently look empty to any client, if the channel layer is distributed.